docker/docs/desktop/dev-environments/quickstart.md

 title: Quickstart guide
 ---

-The quickstart guide is a useful way of learning the basics of Dev Environments before geting into it more deeply.
+The quickstart guide is a useful way of learning the basics of Dev Environments before getting into it more deeply.

+The quickstart guide walks you through a scenario where you've been onboarded onto a new project that is building a mobile app and you have multiple environments in which to test your code changes.
+As a new joiner youve been tasked with TASK A.

 ## Step one: Preparation